alexkalh/origamiez/readme.txt

     - new: action hooks & filter hooks
     - new: optimize code & apply phpDocuments to comment all codes.
     - new: API pages on colourstheme.com

+- ####1.2.7 (2015.09.05)
+    - add new option: footer with custom number of columns (Appearance > Customizer > General Setting > Footer)
+    - new typography for blockquote
+    - improve grid for custom page "Page Magazine"

 - ####1.2.6 (2015.08.28)
     - *fix major bug: custom skin don't working after update theme to 1.2.5